cby-pku/boyuanchen.github.io/_pages/about.md

 I am fortunate to be advised by Professor [Yaodong Yang](https://www.yangyaodong.com/) at the Institute for AI, Peking University.

-My research interests cover Alignment and Interaction (e.g., Scalable Oversight, which is essential to the safety of advanced AI systems).
+My research interests cover Alignment and Interaction (*e.g.*, Scalable Oversight, which is essential to the safety of advanced AI systems).
 I'm also interested in Game Theory and Multi-Agent Systems.
 My current research focuses on the goal of constructing safe and trustworthy AI systems.
 You can find my research statement [here](https://cby-pku.github.io//files/research_statement.pdf).

-My answer to the [Hamming question](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) (“What are the most important problems [that you should probably work on]?”):
+My answers to the [Hamming question](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) (“What are the most important problems [that you should probably work on]?”):
 <ul>
 <li>How to align systems smarter than humans and how to align them on tasks challenging for human evaluation? (<i>i.e.</i>, <b>scalable oversight</b>)</li>
 <li>How can we integrate theory and experimental validation to embed moral values into AI systems? (<i>e.g.</i>, <b>moral reflection</b> and <b>moral progress</b>) and address the AI alignment problem from a <b>socio-technical</b> perspective.</li>